Silks-road/inHouseGuides/callguard/cghpSetupPart1.md

 Regarding the CG project specifically, this should include access to the following:

-* The DEV and UAT databases.
+- The DEV and UAT databases.

-    * _While [MySQL](https://www.mysql.com/) is the preferred in-house database management system, it is not a prerequisite as such and you may use another compatible tool should you so wish._
+  - *While MySQL is the preferred in-house database management system, it is not a prerequisite as such and you may use another compatible tool should you so wish.*
-* VPN access to your departments relevant company servers.
+- VPN access to your departments relevant company servers.
-* Account access to the Mande servers project.
+- Account access to the Mande servers project.
-* Account access to the Holly Management System.
+- Account access to the Holly Management System.
-* General understanding of JS, XML, PHP and GitHub.
+- General understanding of JS, XML, PHP and GitHub.

-## Import & local setup
+### Import & local setup
+---

 Once you have the go ahead from your Project Manager please begin as follows: